prashant1k99/ssg/src/asset/content/posts/tests.md

 # Hello World

-This is the first post created by Prashant to be tested for
+This is the first post created by Prashant for testing the Static Site Generator